avaxar/kithare/README.md

 - On other platforms, you would need the GCC compiler installed (On Mac, GCC is just a shim for clang).
 - Install the development libraries for these: `SDL2`, `SDL2_mixer`, `SDL2_image`, `SDL2_ttf`, `SDL2_net`.
 You may use your distro's package manager to do this.
 - A recommended way to do this on Mac is to use Homebrew.
 Just run `brew install sdl2 sdl2_image sdl2_mixer sdl2_net sdl2_ttf`.
-- On Ubuntu and other debian based systems, you can do `sudo apt-get install libsdl2-dev libjpeg-dev libwebp-dev libtiff5-dev libsdl2-image-dev libmikmod-dev libfishsound1-dev libsmpeg-dev liboggz2-dev libflac-dev libfluidsynth-dev libsdl2-mixer-dev libfreetype6-dev libsdl2-ttf-dev libsdl2-net-dev -y` (These are mostly SDL dependencies).
+- On Ubuntu and other debian based systems, you can do `sudo apt-get install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev libsdl2-net-dev -y`

 ### Build